Gold steady near 2010 low ahead of U.S. jobs data

 Holdings of SPDR Gold Trust (GLD), the world's largest gold-backed exchange-traded fund, fell to 21.47 million ounces on Wednesday, the lowest since September 2008.
 [GOL/ETF]

-In other metals, spot palladium XPD= gained 0.9 percent to $596.50 an ounce, while platinum XPT= was unchanged at $947.25, both still near multi-year lows hit earlier in the week.
-Silver XAG= was unchanged at $14.50 an ounce.
+In other metals, spot palladium XPD= gained 0.7 percent to $595 an ounce, while platinum XPT= was unchanged at $946.25, both still near multi-year lows hit earlier in the week.
+Silver XAG= was down 0.4 percent at $14.50 an ounce.

-(Additional reporting by Manolo Serapio Jr in Manila; Editing by David Evans and Susan Thomas)
+(Additional reporting by Manolo Serapio Jr in Manila; Editing by David Evans)